NathanWang3/NathanWang3.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student in the Department of Environmental Engineering at the University of Regina.
+I am a PhD student in the Faculty of Engineering at the University of Regina.

 My research interest includes Water Resources Engineering.
 I have published more than 10 papers at the top international publications with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).